Waris Dirie: Career

+Modeling success

 Aged 18, Dirie was by chance discovered by photographer Mike Goss, as she stood waiting for her charge outside of his daughter's school.
-Through getting the children to translate for them, Mike persuaded Waris to model for him.
+Through getting the children to translate for them, Goss persuaded Dirie to model for him.
 Afterwards, he helped her get a portfolio together and get her representation, although a lot of modelling agencies claimed there was 'no call for black models'.
 One of her first modelling jobs was for Terence Donovan, who photographed her in 1987 together with the then still unknown model Naomi Campbell for the title of the Pirelli Calendar.
 From there, Dirie's modeling career took off, she soon became a successful model, appearing in advertisements for top brands such as Chanel, Levi's, L'Oréal and Revlon.

+As a model, Dirie was the first black woman to appear in an Oil of Olay advertisement.
+She has described the catwalk as her favorite part of modeling, but she has a lesser opinion of the casting process, which she described as "mostly about disappointment".
+Because of her previous nomadic lifestyle, coupled with the poor nutrition she had at the time, she developed bowed legs.
+By the time she considered surgery to have them fixed, her bones had set and surgery was not an option.
+Over time, she incorporated her legs into her identity, coming to see them as an identifier of her nomadic history and of her African heritage.
 In 1987, Dirie played a minor role in the James Bond film The Living Daylights.
 She also appeared on the runways of London, Milan, Paris and New York City, and in fashion magazines such as Elle, Glamour and Vogue.
 This was followed in 1995 by a BBC documentary entitled A Nomad in New York about her modeling career.